LukeHeuser/notes/SpringBoot.md

 ## Two Types of IOC Containers

 1. Bean Factory: Basic Spring Container
-2. Application Context: Advanced Spring Container with enterprise specific features such AS:
+2. ApplicationContext: Advanced Spring Container with enterprise specific features such AS:
 * Building a web application
 * Internationalization features
 * Integration with Spring AOP (Aspect Orineted Programming)

-NOTE: Application context is the most frequently used.
+NOTE: ApplicationContext is the most frequently used.

-Most enterprise applications use application context which is recommended for: web apps, web servises - REST API and micro services.
+Most enterprise applications use ApplicationContext which is recommended for: web apps, web servises - REST API and micro services.

+# How is the ApplicationContext an IOC Container?

+1. Bean Management:The ApplicationContext maintains and manages the lifecycle of beans, ensuring the dependencies are injected where needed.

+2. Dependency Injection: Automatically injects required dependencies, following the IoC principle.

+3. Enhancements Over BeanFactory The BeanFactory is the basic IoC container, ApplicationContext provides additional Feaetures like:

+*ClassPathXmlApplicationContext

+*FileSystemXmlApplicationContext

+*AnnotationConfigApplicationContext

+*GenericWebApplicationContext

 # POJO vs JavaBean vs SpringBean